Turkey Soup Recipe

 Soup Pot

-A soup pot can be a cast iron Dutch oven (my favorite), or any 5 to 8-quart pot with a lid.
+A soup pot can be a large Dutch oven (my favorite), or any 5 to 8-quart pot with a lid.
 Choose something heavy-bottomed that holds its temperature well.

 I almost exclusively make soup in my 5.5 quart Staub Dutch oven.
 Le Creuset produces an equally worthy Dutch oven.
 Both of these are enamel-coated cast iron.
 They hold their heat exceptionally well and are super durable.